What to Expect at Your Provider's Office

 - Limit the amount of meat you consume.
 Researchers suspect that a substance called amyloid enhancing factor (AEF), sometimes found in diseased animal foods, may increase the risk of amyloidosis in people who eat these foods.
 AEF has been shown to accelerate the growth of amyloid deposits in mice.

 - Fish oil supplements (1,000 mg capsule 1 - 2 times per day), which are high in omega-3 fatty acids, appear to help prevent amyloidosis in mice and may help reduce inflammation in chronic inflammatory conditions, such as rheumatoid arthritis.
-Fish oil can have a blood thinning effect, so make sure to inform your prescribing doctors of what you are taking, particularly blood thinning medications, such as Coumadin (warfarin) and aspirin.
+Fish oil can have a blood-thinning effect.
+Make sure to inform your prescribing doctors of what you are taking, particularly blood-thinning medications, such as warfarin (Coumadin) and aspirin.

 - Vitamin C (1 - 2 g per day).
-A well-designed animal study suggested that high doses of vitamin C may help the body break down amyloid and prevent amyloidosis from worsening, but there is no evidence this works in humans.
+One animal study suggested that high doses of vitamin C may help the body break down amyloid and prevent amyloidosis from worsening, but there is no evidence this works in humans.

 - DMSO (dimethyl sulfoxide, 7 - 15 g per day orally, and 50 - 100% solution applied to skin topically 2 times per week), an organic liquid that is used as an industrial solvent, has shown mixed results in scientific studies.
 Never take DMSO without your doctor's supervision.

 - Bromelain (250 - 500 mg 3 times per day), an enzyme derived from pineapple, fights inflammation and may help break down amyloid deposits in kidney tissue, though evidence is slight.
 Bromelain is often combined with turmeric, which strengthens its effects.
-Bromelain can have a blood thinning effect and may increase the effect of blood thinning medications, such as Coumadin (warfarin) and aspirin.
+Bromelain can interact with certain medications including some antibiotics.
+Bromelain has a blood-thinning effect and may increase the effect of blood-thinning medications, such as warfarin (Coumadin) and aspirin.

 - Resveratrol, an antioxidant found in grape skins, grape juice, and wine (especially red wine), may help reduce free radicals that encourage amyloid production.
 There is no established dosage, so talk to your doctor.
-Don't take resveratrol if you take blood thinning medication, or have high blood pressure or heart failure.
+There is some concern that resveratrol may have estrogen-like effects, so people with a history of hormone-related conditions should consult their doctors.
+Don't take resveratrol if you take blood-thinning medication or have high blood pressure or heart failure.

 - Quercetin (500 mg 2 times per day) is an antioxidant with anti-inflammatory properties.
 It has not been studied for amyloidosis.
 Quercetin can interact with certain medications; speak with your physician.